courtois-neuromod/cneuromod_extract_tseries/README.md

 cneuromod_extract_tseries
 ==============================

-timeseries extraction for Courtois-Neuromod fMRI dataset
+Timeseries extraction for Courtois-Neuromod fMRI datasets.

+Documentation on how to use this tool can be found [here](https://github.com/courtois-neuromod/cneuromod_extract_tseries/blob/dev/docs/overview.rst)

 Project Organization
 ------------